yncredible/webtech2/README.md

 In the Lab5 folder you will find my attempt.
 This assignment also required the use of the forecast api.

+***Terrappke is an app that invites passionate (future) students to the Creativity Gym terrace, to come and talk about Webdesign & Webdevelopment.***

 ---

 >##Lab 6
 Introduction to Nodejs, Express and Web sockets

+In the Lab6 folder you will find my first attempt to built a nodejs application.

+***3/04/2014 UPDATE: It still needs some work.***

+---

+>##Lab 7
+Introduction to Sass, a css preprocessor.

 ---